muarshad01/Quran_Topics/Quran_Topics/Ibrahim_AS.md

 * Was Thrown in Fire by Namrood
 * Was ordered to Leave Ismael and Hajra in Makkah
 * Was ordered to Slaughter his Son
+* The `city of Ur, located in present-day southern Iraq`, is traditionally considered the birthplace of the biblical Abraham (Ibrahim in Arabic)

 ***